 Are you in debt?
 Most of us are to some degree, but not all debt is bad.
+There are two kinds of debt.
 Good debt helps you get ahead in life.
 Bad debt holds you back.
 So how do you know the difference?

-Contributes to a healthy financial picture and helps you plan for the future.
-Good debt might include a mortgage, an RRSP loan or a student loan.
+Good debt contributes to a healthy financial picture and helps you plan for the future.
+It might include a mortgage, an RRSP loan or a student loan.
 Even your first consolidation loan could be good debt if it helps you get the bad debt under control.

-- It is used to purchase assets that appreciate in value (home) or have the potential to generate income (investments).
+- it's used to purchase assets that appreciate in value (home) or have the potential to generate income (investments).

-- It is used to improve your future.
+- it improves your future.
 For example, the education you get with your student loan should help you get a job with a higher income.

-- When looking at your net worth, the liability of the debt is offset by an asset.
-If you have a mortgage as a liability, you also have the house as an asset.
+- you have assets that offset the liability of the debt.
+For example, your mortgage is a liability, but you also have the house as an asset.

-Does not improve your financial position or future.
-It’s convenient, which enables you to make impulsive or poor purchasing decisions.
-Too much bad debt can negatively affect your life and can eventually lead to bankruptcy.
+Bad debt is any debt that doesn't improve your financial position or future.
+It’s convenient, which can lead you to make impulsive or poor purchasing decisions.
+Too much bad debt can negatively affect your credit score and seriously impact your life.

-- It is used for consumption goods or services such as eating out, groceries and fuel.
+- you use it regularly for consumption goods or services such as eating out, groceries and fuel.

 Now look at your debt.
 Is it mostly good or mostly bad?
-If you feel like you might need a financial checkup, talk to a Servus financial advisor to create a debt management plan.
+If you feel like you need help getting a handle on your situation, we've got tips to create a plan to tackle your debt or you can always talk to a Servus financial advisor about building a debt management plan.